qualithm/.github/profile/README.md

 - **Store** – Keep historical event data searchable and accessible for review and export.
 - **Collaborate** – Manage shared projects securely with roles and permissions for every contributor.

-> From a personal project to a production system — Qualithm adapts to how you build.

----

 ## ⚙️ The Platform

 - **Transparent pricing:** Start free, scale with metered usage — no lock-ins, no surprises.